dutes/ci_portfolio_three/README.md

 9. Click on the 'Connect to Github' button, then select the repository.
 10. Tap to connect to confirm the repository.
 11. Select the branch from which to deploy from.
-12. Click on the enable Automatic deploys if desired other wise click 'deploy branch'
+12. Click on the enable Automatic deploys if desired otherwise click 'deploy branch'
-13. Heroku will attempt to deploy the application
+13. Heroku will attempt to deploy the application.
 14. Once successful, tap on the open app button to see your app running on Heroku.

 The app is currently deployed here: